sylhare/Type-on-Strap/pages/about.md

 ### Requirements

 * Basic level of computational chemistry.
 Preferably, applicants should be familiar with using Gaussian or ORCA and running jobs with bash or SLURM scripts
-* Good command of English (language of the workshop)
+* Good command of English (language of the micro-credential)
-* Participants must bring their own laptops to follow the workshop
+* Participants must bring their own laptops to follow the micro-credential
 * Sessions are in-person only

 <br>